christopher-blakeney/count_files/README.md

 # filecounter
 A program to tally parent/child files in a directory.
+Dependencies: os, argparse, Path from pathlib

 >This program was created for academic/research workflows that require counting files within complicated folder structures.
 For more information please see the program's acompanying blog post.